Distributed Architecture

 Connect panels from one Blue Pill to Reactor running on another device:

-- Third-party integration: Allow external software to control SKAARHOJ panels
+• Third-party integration: Allow non-SKAARHOJ hardware to control Reactor

 See Remote Panels (RawPanel Mode) for configuration details.